Ukraine president visits front-line areas as new phase nears

 In other developments:

+— European Union leaders endorsed a plan to send Ukraine 1 million rounds of artillery ammunition within the next 12 months.
+The EU said at a summit Thursday they would also deliver missiles if Kyiv requests them.

+— The Ukraine General Staff says units of the Russian army have left Nova Kakhovka, a city in the occupied part of the Kherson region on the eastern side of the Dnieper.
+The report Thursday on Facebook alleged that before the Russians left the city, they “confiscated” large quantities of household and electronic appliances, jewelry, clothes and cellphones from local civilians.
+The report couldn’t be independently verified.
+The city, which had a prewar population of around 45,000 people, possesses strategic value: A dam there is one of only two road crossings of the lower stretches of the Dnieper

 — The first four of 13 Soviet-era MiG-29 fighter jets that Slovakia decided to give Ukraine have been handed over to the Ukrainian air force.
 The Slovak Defense Ministry said Thursday that the remaining MiG-29s will be handed over to the Ukrainian side in the coming weeks. — Finland said Thursday that it would deliver additional defense material, including three Leopard 2 armored mine-clearing vehicles, to Ukraine in a military aid package worth 161 million euros ($175 million).
 Finland has so far delivered six Leopard vehicles to Ukraine, officials say.
-The new aid package, the 14th such package from Helsinki so far, also contains heavy weapons and munitions. — Bulgaria’s president said Thursday that despite expanding the national defense industry’s capacity, the Balkan country won’t export weapons to Ukraine.
-NATO member Bulgaria and nine other ЕU member states aren’t participating in the joint procurement of ammunition for Ukraine.
+The new aid package, the 14th such package from Helsinki so far, also contains heavy weapons and munitions. — Bulgaria’s president said Thursday that despite expanding the national defense industry’s capacity, the Balkan country — a member of NATO and the EU — won’t export weapons to Ukraine.
 Bulgaria has been in the grip of a political crisis and is heading in April toward its fifth general elections in the last two years.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine